Ben Forta

 When you open the Debugger screen, you may see a prompt like this:

-If VS Code didn’t display that big blue Run and Debug button, then you can just click the green Start Debugging button at the top left of the screen.
+Select Python File and the Debugger will start.
+If VS Code didn't show that prompt, just click the green Start Debugging button at the top left of the screen.

 A Tour of the Debugger